bread-studios/Interactive-Physics-Simulation/README.md

 **Local:**
 The following can be viewed on the Properties Panel.

+- Reset Local Object - In the top right of the Properties Panel (see Properties Panel) you will find a reset button.
+When clicked, the object is reset back to its original position, velocity, rigidity, etc. that it had when it was first created.
+Effect is immediate.

 - Position - The Position property shows the coordinate position (x,y,z) of the selected object.
 Can be changed by editing the fields, effect is immediate.

 - Rotation - The Rotation property shows the amount that the selected object is rotated by.
 Can be changed by editing the fields, effect is immediate.